Update (June 14, 2017): Updated with rejections from 2016!

 - In 2014, I was rejected from the first post-Ph.D. job I’d gotten an interview for, which was at Microsoft Research SVC.
 (As it turned out, though, half a year later Microsoft shut down MSR SVC, so maybe it’s just as well I didn’t get the job.)

 - Our draft paper on bringing LVar-style threshold reads to CRDTs was rejected from DISC 2014 and then OPODIS 2014 in quick succession.
+I think the paper is too theoretical and needs help from someone more implementation-minded in order to survive, but I haven’t succeeded in finding a collaborator to help me resuscitate it.

 I’m not even including some more recent rejections, because those are still a little too new to talk about.
 It’s also worth noting that if I had been more on top of things earlier in my career, this list of rejections would probably be much longer!
 For example, I only applied to four grad schools, which is not very many, and I failed to even apply to standard fellowships, like the NSF GRFP, that I was too naive to know about at the time that I was eligible.